zcaceres/MPC/Student-Handbook/StudentHandbook.md

 > “Self-education is, I firmly believe, the only kind of education there is.” ― Isaac Asimov

 ##Internships
 The MPC requires all students to pursue an internship in their second year.
 Internships may be taken in either term, or both.
-Internships can also be pursued in the third year, if necessary.
+Internships can also be pursued in the third year, if students want more experience.
 Internships may be paid or unpaid.

 An intensive internship could qualify as a 10 UMA course, like a part-time job.
 A once-a-week or less demanding internship will be listed on your transcript as a 5 UMA course.